microsoft/EchoDensity/README.md

 # Echo density measure
-These scripts and data illustrate the "Sorted Center Time" measure for temporal echo density in impulse response signals that was proposed in the paper:
+These scripts and data illustrate the "Sorted Center Time" measure for temporal echo density in impulse response signals that is proposed in the following paper:

 [**A Sparsity Measure for Echo Density Growth in General Environments,**](https://www.microsoft.com/en-us/research/uploads/prod/2019/04/A_sparsity_measure_for_echo_density_growth_in_general_environments8.pdf)<br/> Helena Peic Tukuljac, Ville Pulkki, Hannes Gamper, Keith Godin, Ivan Tashev, Nikunj Raghuvanshi,<br/>*IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), May 2019*